Skip to content

 INHALATION

-This can influence mood, reduce stress, and provide mental clarity by stimulating the brain’s emotional center.
+The craft of aromatherapy involves creating essential oil blends that not only smell amazing, but that can influence mood, reduce stress, and provide mental clarity by stimulating the brain’s emotional center.

 TOPICAL APPLICATION